antdevelopment1/IntentManifestoApp/README.md

 # IntentManifestoApp
 Intent Manifesto App in Progress

-Intent Manifesto is a place for those share goals, dreams, ideas, art, and creativity of from all different walks of life.
+Intent Manifesto is a place for those to share their goals, dreams, ideas, art, and creativity from all different walks of life.

 Not yet sized for screens larger than 400px - Responsive Design Coming Soon

 Personal Fullstack Project Revamping a Node Todo App into A Full Fledged Personalized Journal